makinde/mongoose-expiring-schema/README.md

 A schema plugin that allows documents to have expiration dates, and defaults queries to respect these.

 This plugin is meant to be used on a class of documents that is only valid for a certain period of time.
-That mainly means that the document might have a validFrom date (which means it is only valid AFTER the specific time) and an expiresAt date (which means it is only valid until that date).
+That mainly means that the document might have a validFrom date (which means it is only valid AFTER the specific time) and an validUntil date (which means it is only valid until that date).
 Either of these values can be null, which means the document is valid indefinitely on that end.

 When querying for documents that have this plugin, by default, documents will only be returned if they are currently valid.